stki9539/Calorie-Website/README.md

 *Non-Functional Requirements*-
 **NFR1.** As administrators our website should be accessible anywhere with an internet or wifi connnection.
-**NFR2.** As administrators our website should User input should be quick and efficient.
+**NFR2.** As administrators our website should be quick and efficient.
-**NFR3.** As administrators our webiste should give our user result of tracker immediately.
+**NFR3.** As administrators our webiste should give the users result of tracker immediately.

 **Methodology:**
 Agile